-- 2.11 Acts by an Athlete or Other Person to Discourage or Retaliate Against Reporting - 2.11.1 Any act which threatens or seeks to intimidate another Person with the intent of discouraging the Person from the good-faith reporting of an alleged anti-doping rule violation or alleged non-compliance with the Code to WADA, an Anti-Doping Organization, law enforcement or a professional disciplinary body. - 2.11.2 Retaliation against a Person who has reported in good-faith an alleged anti-doping rule violation or alleged non-compliance with the Code to WADA, an Anti-Doping Organization, law enforcement or a professional disciplinary body. - 2.11.3 For purposes of Article 2.11, retaliation, threatening and intimidation include an act taken against such Person without just cause either because the act lacks a good faith basis or is a disproportionate response.21
+- 2.11.1 Any act which threatens or seeks to intimidate another Person with the intent of discouraging the Person from the good-faith reporting of an alleged anti-doping rule violation or alleged non-compliance with the Code to WADA, an Anti-Doping Organization, law enforcement, regulatory or professional disciplinary body, hearing body or person conducting an investigation for WADA or an Anti-Doping Organization. - 2.11.2 Retaliation against a Person who has reported in good-faith an alleged anti-doping rule violation or alleged non-compliance with the Code to WADA, an Anti-Doping Organization, law enforcement, regulatory or professional disciplinary body, hearing body or person conducting an investigation for WADA or an Anti-Doping Organization.